 Jennifer Hartley Illanes is a Canadian Multimedia Artist working in Calgary as a Studio Assistant with Natalie Gerber.
-Her practice makes use of fibre arts, digital media, clay, and performance.
+Her practice makes use of fibre arts, digital media, sculpture, and performance.
 She holds a BFA in Sculpture from The Alberta University of the Arts, and received the Board of Governors Graduating Student Award in 2016.

-Jennifer’s work explores themes of extravagance, wealth, religion and playful social critique, with a focus on the pomegranate as a symbol of the cycle of life, and spirituality.
+Jennifer’s work explores themes of extravagance, feminism, religion and playful social critique, with a focus on the pomegranate as a symbol of the cycle of life, and spirituality.
 By making use of literary and historical symbols and stories, she binds the past with the contemporary in an attempt to evaluate our society through the lens of previous centuries.
 Some of Jennifer Illanes’s work has focused on medieval knights, symbols of wealth (contemporary and Victorian), and performative masculinity.
 Another aspect of Jennifer’s research focuses on the future of young adults in society.
 Through the use of self-deprecating humor, she hopes to make our apocalyptic fears more approachable.